Microsoft Power BI: Cost, Security & Implementation

 How Does Power BI Work?

+Power BI is a collection of apps, connectors, and software services that work hand in hand to turn unrelated sources of data into logical, interactive, and visually immersive insights.
 When leveraging Power BI, the user experience is centered around the home dashboard.
 Through these personalized dashboards, users can view their files, data streams, favorites, shared content, applications, reports, and workspaces.
 Power BI pulls this data from a range of sources, selected by the user.
 These include, but are not limited to:

 Microsoft Excel and CSV files